Common Types of Classic and Collector Car Financing

 For lenders without classic-specific financing, many offer unsecured personal loans in place of classic car loans.
 Loan amounts vary but are typically capped well below classic-specific financing.
 This loan type lacks any sort of collateral and tends to exceed the prime rate.
 This choice has the upside of being convenient, but be cautious of high-interest rates, short terms, and loan risk.

 Low (and sometimes variable) interest rates for mortgages and the tax-deductible nature are why some opt for home equity loans.
 Disclaimer: Consult your tax advisor to confirm before going this route.
 There are big risks associated with home equity loans, so ensure you do your due diligence when choosing this route.

 Many people have great relationships with their banks and often start there.
-Local banks tend to not differentiate between a typical used car and a collector car.
-This can mean a shorter loan term (up to 36 months), high-interest rates, and limitations to the age of the vehicle (most will not finance cars that are more than 10 years old).
-Additionally, the valuation of the vehicle can prove difficult in these situations as classic car values can be determined differently than used cars.
+Local banks tend not to differentiate between a typical used car and a collector car.
+This can mean shorter loan terms, high-interest rates, and limitations to the age of the vehicle (many will not finance cars over 10 years old).
+Additionally, the valuation of the vehicle can prove difficult in these situations as classic car values are determined differently than typical used cars.

 Leasing is attractive for its low monthly payment.
 As you can see in this comparison though, it does not always achieve that.
 Some leases are close-ended or open-ended, so ensure the agreement you sign makes sense for the duration of the lease and what you want to do afterward.
-Additionally, be cautious about balloon loans, which could lead to a large payment in the end.
-Keep in mind you do not own the car in a lease.
+Additionally, be cautious about balloon payments, which could ultimately lead to a large payment at the end of your agreement.

 Ready to learn more about Woodside?
 Let us help you navigate the classic car world.
 As the dedicated loan provider for Barrett-Jackson, our classic car knowledge runs deep.